-As of 2015 and 2014 year end, the fair value adjustment to long-term debt related to the interest rate swaps was \$12.9 million and \$14.0 million, respectively.
+As of 2016 and 2015 year end, the fair value adjustment to long-term debt related to the interest rate swaps was \$9.8 million and \$12.9 million, respectively.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between participants at the measurement date.
 Level 2 fair value measurements for derivative assets and liabilities are measured using quoted prices in active markets for similar assets and liabilities.
 Interest rate swaps are valued based on the six-month LIBOR swap rate for similar instruments.
+Treasury locks are valued based on the 10-year U.S. treasury interest rate.
 Foreign currency forwards are valued based on exchange rates quoted by domestic and foreign banks for similar instruments.
 Equity forwards are valued using a market approach based primarily on the company's stock price at the reporting date.
-The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques as of and for its 2015 and 2014 years ended.
+The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques as of and for its 2016 and 2015 years ended.